camilne9/election_analytics_blog/posts/narrative.md

 ![AZ demographics](../figures/media_narrative_figures/az_demog.png) ![AZ margin](../figures/media_narrative_figures/az_margin.png)

+In these maps, we can see qualitatively what we saw above in the plot for Arizona of the change in the Democratic margin vs the percent of the population of the county that is Hispanic: there is not strong trend.
+If we look at the counties with larger Hispanic percentages (darker purple) we do not see a trend in the change shown in the following map.
+Therefore, **Arizona data opposes the media narrative that Hispanic voters were pivotal**.

 ## Florida

 ![FL demographics](../figures/media_narrative_figures/fl_demog.png) ![FL margin](../figures/media_narrative_figures/fl_margin.png)

+These maps of Florida support the media narrative.
+Qualitatively, we see that counties with large Hispanic populations (dark purple in first map) tend to show large negative shifts in the margin (darker red in second map).
+This means that there is evidence that suggests that Hispanic voters were pivotal in making Florida more Republican than it was in 2016.

 ## Texas

 ![TX demographics](../figures/media_narrative_figures/tx_demog.png) ![TX margin](../figures/media_narrative_figures/tx_margin.png)

+From these maps, it seems that Texas also supports the media narrative.
+Counties with large Hispanic populations (dark purple in first map) tend to show large negative shifts in the margin (darker red in second map).

 # Conclusion

+Ultimately I found more evidence that Hispanic voters were unpredictable than that they were pivotal.
+In certain states this demographic certainly seemed to be pivotal

+States that supported the media narrative tended to have negative slopes.
+This means that when Hispanic voters were particularly impactful in changing the election result in 2020 as opposed to 2016, they tended to vote Republican.
+However, this may be due to the fact that counties with high proportions of Hispanic voters voted very Democratic in 2016 and thus did not have as much ability to shift dramatically to be more Democratic.

 # Thank You